Posted by Vikram Rathod

 What Is The Panda 4.0 released for?

-• Fresh, quality content: If you are doing it, the Panda is always going to favor you.
-It was originally released to promote high quality content.
+• Fresh, quality content: If you are doing it, the Panda is always going to favour you.
+It was originally released to promote high-quality content.
 You could take full advantage of the Panda update by making sure that all the content coming out of your business house for online promotions is high quality and is liked by all.
 It is more important than ever to publish fresh quality content.

 You will need to rethink your approach on SEO completely if you are duplicating the content, using low-quality, disengaging content that doesn’t provide any value to the readers.

 • Google’s Panda Considers Quality Websites: Although the content and the information shared on the website is high-quality, a bad user experience will not give justice to all the hard work.
 An intuitive website structure, mobile-optimized site, user-friendly navigation and content are included in all the factors that help the algorithm in realizing the worth of your webpage, thus promoting it on the SERP’s.

 Just like its predecessors, The Panda 4.0 will only target websites having low-quality content, with a bad user experience.
 Let’s have a look at all those areas that will be targeted by the Panda 4.0 update:

 • Duplicate content

 • Thin content

 • Penalizing the sites that are dealing with risky affiliate marketing setups.

 Different forms of duplicate content targeted by Google: